 Why you pay what you pay

-Deductibles are just one of many factors that determine what you pay for your policy.
-Learn about the others here.
+Deductibles are just one of many factors that help determine what you pay for your policy.
+Learn about some others here.

 More about car insurance